brendt/stitcher.io/src/content/blog/2017-03-02-static_sites_vs_caching.md

 - Frontend filtering of data sets: technically this is possible, but it might have huge performance costs depending on the amount of filters.
 I will be working on it in the future though.
 - Content management: this is also possible, but not from within Stitcher's core.
 It would be a separate module acting as a client to modify a Stitcher project.

 To be clear: I don't think static site generators are the best solution for all websites.
-But there are lots of cases which could benifit from using a static site generator over of a dynamic system and caching.
+But there are lots of cases which could benesfit from using a static site generator over of a dynamic system and caching.
 I view many caching systems as like putting a bandaid on top of a wound, but not *stitching* the wound (pun intended).
 Don't forget that clearing caches is one of the most difficult parts of software development.
 But we should also be realistic: the static website approach mainly targets small to medium websites, not complex web applications.

 So if you want to give it a go, be sure to check out a static site generator, there are many!